Menu Top

 Can you draw the next shape?
 Yes.

-Description of the next shape: The last shape shown is a decagon (10 sides).
-The next shape will have 11 sides.
-This is called a regular hendecagon.
+Description of the next shape: The last shape in the table is a Decagon ($10$ sides).
+The next shape will have $11$ equal sides and $11$ equal angles.
+This is known as a Hendecagon.

 2. Complete Graphs